Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: CV-QKD with state-discrimination receivers over a wiretap channel

 $\Tr_B$ being the partial trace over Bob's mode and $\hat{\Id}_E$ being the identity operator over Eve's mode.
 Finally, the von Neumann entropy of states~(\ref{eq:rhoE}) and~(\ref{eq:rhoEcondB}) may be computed with the methods outlined in \ref{app:Entropies}.

-In our analysis, we are interested in the maximum achievable KGR as a function of the transmission distance $d$, therefore, in the end we will perform optimization over the free parameters, namely the phases $\boldsymbol{\phi}$ and the constellation energy $\alpha^2$.
-The final, optimized, KGR is therefore equal to
+In our analysis, we are interested in the maximum achievable SKR as a function of the transmission distance $d$, therefore, in the end we will perform optimization over the free parameters, namely the phases $\boldsymbol{\phi}$ and the constellation energy $\alpha^2$.
+The final, optimized, SKR is therefore equal to